prioritizr/prioritizr/README.md

 `prioritizr` is an R package for solving systematic conservation prioritization problems using the techniques of integer linear programming (ILP).
 In particular, both the minimum set cover (Marxan-like) and maximum coverage reserve design problems can be solved.
 The package offers a unified interface to a variety of commercial and open-source ILP solvers.
 In contrast to heuristic approaches, such as simulated annealing, the ILP algorithms used by `prioritizr` can find exact solutions to optimization problems.

-This package consists largely of two layers of functions: those that define a reserve design problem and those that solve a reserve design problem using any one of a variety of solvers.
-The details of the solvers are intentionally abstracted away so that the user requires minimal knowledge of the specific solvers or ILP in general.

 ```r
 plot(1)